 Having established a partnership with AfterShokz – a leading headphone brand – United Kingdom Athletics updated their rules of competition surrounding the use of headphones during UKA-affiliated running races.

 The UKA rules of competition are clear that “in ear” headphones cannot be used in events where roads are open to traffic, but bone conducting earphones have now been approved for use under these conditions.
 Bone conducting earphones are the only type of earphones which have been approved for use in these conditions.
+For this reason, aat-events recommend that all participants wanting to use earphones at aat-events use Aftershockz earphones – which can be purchased from Fitstuff in Guildford or Weybridge Sports Shop in Weybridge.

 Chris Jones, CEO of England Athletics said: “We recognise that runners enjoy listening to music while warming up or competing.
 Using bone conduction technology, AfterShokz is able to deliver stereophonic sound through your cheekbones to your inner ear.
 Runners can enjoy their music and still hear everything around them – including traffic, emergency vehicles and other warning noises.
 This technology will potentially prevent accidents caused by traditional headphones and earbuds that block out sounds.”